cornwallisna/cw_website/README.md

 </pre>

 You can [create a new blog entry]({{site.github_url}}/new/main/_posts) directly.
 Simply cut and paste the above frontmatter into the new file and add your text below the `---`.
 Be sure to change the image to suit your blog entry (See above for how to upload a new image).

+The categories entry above has two possible values, *articles* for news and *sales* for free/for-sale items.
+You can also specify a contact and that will be added to the bottom of the message.
+Valid forms for the contact info are the same as for sponsors (see {{site.github_url}}/_data/sponsors.yml) *link* field (see below.)

 ## Advertising